LuqmanGhazi/hello-world/README.md

 it's like a jungle out here
-when you talk to someone they make themself look like a bear the fact is they eat to much sauce what the helll man, just stop you will die if I look at ya , beacue I've eaten lots like ya
+when you talk to someone they make themself look like a bear the fact is they eat to much hair what the helll man, just stop you will die if I look at ya , beacue I've eaten lots like ya